lightkurve/lkspacecraft/README.rst

 Contact
 =======

-``lkorbit`` is an open source community project created by the `TESS Science Support Center`_.
+``lkspacecraft`` is an open source community project created by the `TESS Science Support Center`_.
 The best way to contact us is to `open an issue`_ or to e-mail tesshelp@bigbang.gsfc.nasa.gov.

   .. _`TESS Science Support Center`: https://heasarc.gsfc.nasa.gov/docs/tess/